-Located in the historic market town of Alnwick, the project at Willowburn Retail Park comprised the construction of 37,405 sq ft retail space including two retail units and a Drive-Thru Starbucks.
+Located in the historic market town of Alnwick, the project at Willowburn Retail Park comprised the construction of 37,405 sq ft retail space.

 The retail units included an M&S Food Hall, local Alnwick butchery business Turnbulls and coffee chain Starbucks.